osamaalmughanni/Kumiko/README.md

 ## Contribution

-We value your feedback and encourage you to <a href="https://github.com/osamaalmughanni/Kumiko/issues/new" target="_blank">open an issue</a> for major changes.
+We value your feedback and encourage you to <a href="https://github.com/osamaalmughanni/Kumiko/issues/new" target="_blank">open an issue</a> to dicuss any major changes.
 Your input is important to us, as it helps us address concerns and incorporate suggestions.

 If you enjoy using Kumiko, consider making a <a href="https://liberapay.com/osamaalmughanni/donate" target="_blank">donation</a> or support us by subscribing to our premium plans.